primeroIMS/primero/docker/README.md

 Dependencies: envsubst and bash

 The sub.sh script performs substitutions on configuration files during runtime container creation.
-Pass sub.sh a folder path and it will search for templated files recursively.
+Pass sub.sh a folder path and it will search for template files recursively.

-The container looks through the specified folder for any files ending in `.template`.
-It looks for any shell style variables: `$HOST` or `${HOST}` and performs substitution from the environment (ie .env files).
+The sub.sh script looks through the specified folder, and all sub-directories, for any files ending in `.template`.
+Within those files, it looks for any shell style variables: `$HOST` or `${HOST}` and performs substitution from the environment (ie .env files).
 It will create a copy of the file without the `.template` suffix.

 Note: the script will not perform substitutions on variables that are not defined.
 For example, NGINX config files use the shell variable style for internal variables.
 These will be left alone.

 The substitution are performed during the container entrypoint script.
-To use add the follow section to your entrypoint.
+To use add the follow section to your entrypoint after copying the sub.sh script to the container root.

 ```bash
 /sub.sh folder_path